 There are a lot of people in the world, and it takes enormous amounts of food to nourish them.
 The average American, or anyone from a richer country, eats about one ton (2000 pounds or 1000 kilograms) of food each and every year.
 The calories of the typical American diet, which isn’t the healthiest one, includes about 10% from fruits and veggies, 10% from dairy, 15% from sweeteners, and about 20% each from grains, added oils/fats, and meat/eggs/nuts (see here for more).
 Producing the varied diets that Americans and people from other wealthy nations eat takes more than one acre of land per person.
 Unfortunately, there just isn’t enough land for the whole world to eat the same way we do.
 In fact, for everyone to eat like Americans it would require almost three times more agricultural land than there currently is on the planet.
 Less land intensive diets are completely possible, and in fact the majority of world’s population does eat a diet with a much smaller footprint.

-Putting all of that food on the typical American’s plate releases 2.5 tons of carbon dioxide and other greenhouse gases into the atmosphere.
+Putting all of that food on the typical American’s plate releases 2.5 tons of carbon dioxide and other greenhouse gases into the atmosphere each year.
 But where do all those emissions come from?
 The first main source is all of the energy and fuel needed to build and run all of the heavy equipment, the tractors, implements, the trucking, shipping, etc. In the current economy, the vast majority of this energy comes from oil and other fossil fuels.
 Second, many farming practices degrade the soil causing it to release the carbon that is trapped in the soil as ‘soil organic matter’.
 When soils are disturbed through plowing and tilling this carbon tends to escape to the air, causing reduced fertility as well as air pollution.
-Third, applying the manure and synthetic fertilizer which is used to increase the growth rates of our crops, produces byproducts like nitrous oxide that escape into the atmosphere.
+Third is the production and application of all of the synthetic fertilizer and pesticides which are used to increase the growth rates of our crops.
+These are energy intensive to produce, and then their application produces byproducts like nitrous oxide that escape into the atmosphere.
 Finally animals, particularly cows and sheep, belch a lot of methane as they digest their grassy diets.
 For more information, see here and here.

 What can you as an individual do?